ashishsomvanshi/optimizing_a_pipeline_in_azure_project/README.md

 **Image of cluster marked for deletion**
 To clean up the resources following steps were followed: -
 1. Compute cluster deleted via code.
-2. Virtual Machine delteted Manually.
+2. Virtual Machine delteted Manually in two steps frist we stoped it via ui and then deleted it via ui. (https://github.com/ashishsomvanshi/Optimizing_a_Pipeline_in_Azure_Project/blob/master/images/2020-11-21%20(4).png)